Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Introduction

+This is the first result that simultaneously handles shallow and near-Clifford circuits, unifying the techniques developed for these settings.
+Our algorithm is efficient for $d = O(\log \log n)$ and $t = O(\log n)$, which are both provably optimal.
+In particular, we show that any algorithm requires exponential dependence on $t$ and doubly exponential dependence on $d$ (see \cref{sec:lower-bounds}).

-Our algorithm is computationally efficient as long as $d=O(\log \log n)$ and $t=O(\log n)$.
-This is the first result that can simultaneously handle shallow circuits and near-Clifford circuits, representing progress toward unifying the techniques developed for each of these settings.
-Moreover, the class of unitaries covered by \cref{thm:learn-magic-heirarchy-informal} includes the first level of the recently introduced \emph{Magic Hierarchy}~\cite{parham2025quantumcircuitlowerbounds}, and it subsumes several earlier results~\cite{low2009learning,lai2022learning,huang2024shallow,leone-stabilizer-nullity}.
+Our algorithm remains efficient for depth $O(\log \log n)$ circuits, whereas \cite{huang2024shallow} can only learn constant-depth circuits.
+Similarly, \cite{leone-stabilizer-nullity} handles only Clifford circuits augmented with $T$ gates, whereas our algorithm applies to arbitrary single-qubit gates.
+We note that the class of unitaries covered by \cref{thm:learn-magic-heirarchy-informal} includes the first level of the recently introduced \emph{Magic Hierarchy}~\cite{parham2025quantumcircuitlowerbounds}.

-Let us now compare \cref{thm:learn-magic-heirarchy-informal} more carefully with the results of Huang et al.~\cite{huang2024shallow} and Leone et al.~\cite{leone-stabilizer-nullity}.
-The main goal of \cite{huang2024shallow} is to learn unitaries described by shallow-depth quantum circuits.
-Their key observation is that learning a depth-$d$ quantum circuit can be reduced to learning $2^d$-juntas.
-However, their junta-learning subroutine runs in time $\Omega(n^{2^d})$, so their algorithm is efficient only for $d=O(1)$.
-By replacing their subroutine with our \cref{thm:junta-informal}, one already obtains a faster algorithm that remains efficient even when $d = O(\log \log n)$.
-Our algorithm goes further and learns depth-$O(\log\log n)$ circuits composed with near-Clifford circuits, which we explain further in \nameref{sec:main-ideas}.
-Additionally, although Huang et al.\ \cite{huang2024shallow} make use of the highly query-efficient classical shadows framework~\cite{huang2021information,huang2023predict}, our approach improves upon their $O(8^{2^d} \frac{n^2 \log n}{\eps^2})$ query complexity in every parameter.
-The tradeoff is that our algorithm is adaptive and requires queries to $U^\dagger$, whereas \cite{huang2024shallow} is non-adaptive and uses only forward queries.

-Leone et al.~\cite{leone-stabilizer-nullity} give an algorithm for learning Clifford circuits augmented with $t$ $T$-gates that does not require inverse queries.
-However, their approach is somewhat brittle: they use special algebraic properties of the $T$-gate to exactly learn the circuit, whereas if the circuit uses an arbitrary single-qubit non-Clifford gate (rather than a $T$-gate), this is provably impossible to do.
-In terms of complexity, their algorithm has worse scaling than ours, and their framework does not appear to extend to handle composition with even a depth-$1$ circuit.